ExchangeServices/API/Outcome API/Lifecare Outcome API - Readme.txt

 3.0.6	Following changes has been done:
 	- Removed 'Omdöme i ämne' in Prod info documentation
 	- Removed references to non-supported school types for Assessments in Tech Spec documentation

+3.0.7	Following changes has been done:
+	- Added property recommendedsubjectcode in subject